dalyw01/Setup-Files/setup_jenkins.md

 ## Running Jenkins

-Run command to initiate Jenkins -
+Navigate to where you saved the .war and run this command to initiate Jenkins from your terminal -

 ```
 java -jar jenkins.war --httpPort=8080